highbyte/dotnet-6502/docs/systems/c64/libraries.md

 sprite-to-background collisions, from the runs' opaque pixels against the foreground pixels the graphics sequencer output on the line (a set bit, or a 10/11 pair in multicolour; nothing while the vertical border flip-flop is set).
 The collision interrupt flags latch whether or not the source is enabled, and reading a collision register clears the collisions, not the flag.
+A collision register read in the middle of a line reports the collisions of the sprite pixels the beam has passed, up to four pixels before the start of the read's cycle, and clears the register as that cycle ends, so the collisions of the twelve pixels in between are lost and those of the rest of the line show in the next read.
 Where sprites overlap, the lowest-numbered one with an opaque pixel is shown and its own priority bit alone decides against the foreground graphics, so a sprite in front of the graphics does not show through a higher-priority sprite that is behind them.
 The